PanosChatzi/Erythrocyte-Metabolism/README.md

 -   Emails: [chatzinpn\@phed-sr.auth.gr](mailto:chatzinpn@phed-sr.auth.gr)

-The manuscript "Erythrocyte Metabolism" that is associated with this repository is currently under review in Metabolism.
+The manuscript "Erythrocyte Metabolism" that is associated with this repository is currently under revision in Acta Physiologica.